In Stock FDA-Compliant, Wear-Resistant Plastics for Food Processing Plastic Environments

 HDPE or High-Density Polyethylene is part of a widely-used family of thermoplastics, HDPE ‘Polyolefin’, which is produced through polymerizing ethylene and propylene for properties that are excellent in applications such as food handling, food preparation equipment, wear resistance, consumer goods, and much more.

-Why this thermoplastic is so popularGlass bottles weigh 16 times more than plastic bottles
+Why this thermoplastic is so popular

 HDPE is known for its excellent strength-to-density ratio, as well as its strong intermolecular forces, high impact and tensile strength.
 These properties combine for a hard, durable plastic that is excellent for many applications from containers for consumer goods to chemical and structural tanks components.
 At the same time, HDPE is lightweight and highly resistant to stains, odor, moisture, chemicals, and abrasion.
 Most importantly, HDPE doesn’t contain harsh or toxic chemicals that could be harmful to users, making it excellent for a wide variety of consumer and commercial products.
-Specifically, HDPE does not contain: BPA, Phthalates, Allergens, Heavy Metals or Harmful fumes.
+Specifically, HDPE (High-Density Polyethylene) does notcontain: BPA, Phthalates, Allergens, Heavy Metals or Harmful fumes.

-HDPE has excellent wear and chemical resistance.
+High-Density Polyethylene has excellent wear and chemical resistance.
 HDPE is a commonly used material for rub strips, chute liners and bottling plant components.
 An example of wear resistance is the yellow plastic playground slides which are made of HDPE.
 This versatile plastic material is often the choice for use for chemical and toxic containers and bottles.

 The HDPE material is the common material used to make the one gallon milk jugs.
 These are easily recycled, and 8 – 10 milk jugs is equal to about one pound of recycled HDPE material.
 On average, over 115 million milk jugs are recycled each year.

-Some common uses of HDPE
+Some common uses of High-Density Polyethylene

 HDPE is FDA, USDA, and NSF compliant, making it especially popular for making components such as cutting boards, food preparation surfaces and equipment components.
 HDPE is often used in a wide range of food processing equipment, food containers and bottles, as well as valve and pump components.
 However, the Food processing industry isn’t the only industry relying on HDPE.
 Its excellent impact strength makes this plastic popular for everything from impact parts to dasher boards in ice rinks, to personal protection gear.

-In addition, HDPE has excellent properties that make it perfect for heat-formed or vacuum-formed parts, producing food trays and containers and much HDPE can be recycled and made into usable plastic lumbermore.
+In addition, HDPE has excellent properties that make it perfect for heat-formed or vacuum-formed parts, producing food trays and containers and much more.
 The plastic’s durability and impact resistance makes it an excellent choice for the linings of conventional freezers, bed liners for heavy trucks, and liners in silos.
 The marine industry is an active user of HDPE due to its toughness and very lightweight to size ratio.

 As one of the most used plastics, HDPE has a density of just .941 – .965 per ASTM D792.
 While many think of Aluminum as a lightweight material, it actually is 2.8 times the weight of HDPE plastic material.